Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

   (iii) the course instructor as you refine your technical knowledge and skills in the context of a programming task or laboratory or practical assignment.

-- Ask and answer technical questions about discrete structures on Slack and during in-class problem solving and discussion sessions.
+- Ask and answer technical questions about discrete structures in the course's Slack workspace and during in-class problem solving and discussion sessions.

-- Complete short and focused practical assignments that help you to master specific programming skills in the field of discrete structures.
+- Complete short and focused practical assignments that help you to master specific Python programming skills in the field of discrete structures.

 - Complete extended laboratory assignments that help you to engineer and evaluate full-featured solutions to real-world programming challenges using